Time Based Effects #

 Some delays may also allow for unity or higher feedback, which will cause the delay to be infinite or, if above unity, infinitely grow in volume until it’s just a distorted clipping mess.
 This can actually be a lot of fun to play with.

-Quick Reference Card for the Chronblob^2 from Alright Devices, http://docs.alrightdevices.com/chronoblob2-manual.pdf
+From the Quick Reference Card for the Chronoblob 2 from Alright Device

 Some delays let you insert other things into the feedback path.
 This means you could do things such as having each repetition be progressively more filtered, cutting out more and more high end each time or putting a delay in the delay. (yo dawg, I heard you like delay?).